Average Case Performance of Replicator Dynamics in Potential Games via Computing Regions of Attraction: Applications of Average Case Analysis

+We will use the tools we have developed in the previous section to compute the regions of attractions and find the average case performance of replicator dynamics in classic game theoretic settings.
+The games we examine are: the Stag Hunt game, (parametric) coordination games, polymatrix coordination games played over a star as well as symmetric linear load balancing games.

-\subsubsection{Exact Quantitative Analysis of Risk Dominance in the Stag Hunt Game}
+\subsection{Exact Quantitative Analysis of Risk Dominance in the Stag Hunt Game}

-The Stag Hunt game (figures \ref{fig:game1}) has two pure Nash, $(Stag, Stag)$ and $(Hare, Hare)$ and a symmetric mixed Nash equilibrium with each agent choosing strategy $Hare$ with probability $2/3$.
-Stag Hunt replicator trajectories are equivalent those of a coordination game\footnote{If each agent reduces their payoff in their first column by $4$, these results to the depicted coordination game with $w=2$.}.
-Coordination games are potential games where the potential function in each state is equal to the utility of each agent.
-Replicator dynamic converges to pure Nash equilibria in this setting with probability $1$.
-When we study the replicator dynamic here, it suffices to examine its projection in the subspace $p_{1s}\times p_{2s}\subset (0,1)^2$ which captures the evolution of the probability that each agent assigns to strategy $Stag$ (see figure \ref{fig:game3}).
-Using an invariant property of the dynamics, we compute the size of each region of attraction in this space and thus provide a quantitative analysis of risk dominance in the classic Stag Hunt game.
+The Stag Hunt game (figures \ref{fig:game1}) has two pure Nash, $(Stag, Stag)$ and $(Hare, Hare)$ and a symmetric mixed Nash equilibrium where each agent chooses strategy $Hare$ with probability $2/3$.
+Stag Hunt replicator trajectories are equivalent those of a coordination game with $w=2$.\footnote{If both agents reduce their payoff of their first strategy by $4$, the replicator trajectories remain invariant.
+This results to a $w$-coordination game with $w=2$.} Coordination games are potential games where the potential function in each state is equal to the utility of each agent.
+Since the mixed Nash is not weakly stable replicator dynamics converges to pure Nash equilibria for all but a zero measure of initial conditions (Theorem \ref{zero}).
+When we study the replicator dynamic here, it suffices to examine its projection in the subspace $p_{1s}\times p_{2s}\subset (0,1)^2$ which captures the evolution of the probability that each agent assigns to strategy $Stag$ (see figure \ref{fig:game13}).
+Using the invariant property of lemma \ref{lemma:KL}, we compute the size of each region of attraction in this space and thus provide a quantitative analysis of risk dominance in the classic Stag Hunt game.